incaseCamels/googleChrome/README.md

 The reason or use-case for this is because you may have set Chrome to automatically update, but it requires a relaunch and you haven't seen the icon.
 A balloon may be more in your face.

+Ultimately, this isn't recommended to implement necessarily, but as a proof of concept towards a more customisable update experience.

 Also, perchance Chrome hasn't called out for a new update check yet, your scheduled job could beat it.

 The API call here is cheap for Google, and cheap for you.